 Lindhurst Wind Farm

-Lindhurst Wind Farm, located just south of Mansfield in Nottinghamshire, started generating green energy in September 2010.
+Lindhurst Wind Farm is located just south of Mansfield in Nottinghamshire.
+It started generating clean, green energy in September 2010.
 The wind farm is made up of five turbines and is capable of generating more than nine megawatts of renewable electricity.

 The wind farm was officially opened in November 2010 at a small ceremony attended by Nottingham school children.

 As a good neighbour, and responsible developer, we continue to support the local communities around the wind farm through the provision of an annual community fund.
 Starting at £10,000 per annum, the Lindhurst Wind Farm Community Fund is index linked in line with inflation and will be available throughout the life of the wind farm.

 The fund is managed by Nottinghamshire Community Foundation and for more details on how to apply for funding and how the funds have been spent to date please click here.

 Since the wind farm became operational, the fund has assisted activities such as creating a new skate park for children, purchasing garden equipment such as plants and shrubs, creating an outdoor seating area and launching a Hippotherapy initiative – a type of physiotherapy treatment.
 Read more here: Lindhurst Hippo Grant (PDF | 0.2 MB)